sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

 }
 ```

-With this, if the user clicks the label or drop a file it will trigger the file input which will make our file upload logic to run.
+With this, if the user clicks the label or drops a file, it will trigger the file input, which will initiate our file upload logic.